SMS Lützow: Battlefleets engage

-withdraws and sinks
+Lützow withdraws and sinks

 The other battlecruisers followed the move, but Lützow had lost speed and was unable to keep up.
 Instead, the ship tried to withdraw to the southwest to escape the punishing British gunfire.
 By 20:00, flooding in the forward part of the ship had reached the magazine for the forward turret.
 The gun crew brought up as many shells and propellant charges as could be stored in the working chamber below the turret.
 Shortly before, at 19:50, Kommodore Andreas Michelsen, aboard the cruiser Rostock, dispatched the torpedo boats of I Half-Flotilla to assist Lützow.
 G39 came alongside and took Hipper and his staff aboard, in order to transfer him to one of the other battlecruisers.
 V45 and G37 began laying a smoke screen between the battered ship and the British line, but at 20:15, before it was finished, Lützow was struck in quick succession by four heavy-caliber shells.
 One pierced the ship's forward superfiring turret and temporarily disabled it.
 The shell detonated a propellant charge and the right gun was destroyed.
 The second hit disabled the electric training gear of the rearmost turret, which now had to be operated by hand.
 While Hipper was aboard G39, command of I Scouting Group temporarily fell to KzS Johannes Hartog.
 Lützow fired her last shot at 20:45, at which point the smoke screen had successfully hidden her from the British line.

 As the German fleet began to withdraw after nightfall, Lützow, steaming at 15 knots, attempted to pass behind the German line to seek the safety of the disengaged side.
 By 22:13, the last German ship in the line lost sight of Lützow, which was unable to keep up with the fleet.
 Scheer hoped that in the foggy darkness, Lützow could evade detection and successfully return to a German port.
 By 21:30, the ship was settling deeper into the sea.
 Water began to wash onto the deck and into the forecastle above the main armored deck; this would prove to be a significant problem.
 At midnight, there was still hope that the severely wounded Lützow could make it back to harbor.
 The ship was capable of 7 kn up until around 00:45 when she began taking on more water.
 At times, the ship had to slow down to as little as 3 kn to reduce pressure on the rear bulkhead in the torpedo flat.
 Critically, the forward main pumps were no longer usable, as the control rods had jammed.